 \section{Conclusions}

 In this work, we have presented \capish, a simulation-based inference framework for the cosmological analysis of galaxy cluster datasets.
-Rather than relying on explicit likelihood modelling, \capish learns posterior distributions directly from forward-modelled cluster observables — specifically cluster number counts and mean weak-lensing masses in richness–redshift bins — naturally capturing non-Gaussian features of the data that analytic likelihood approaches cannot.
-The forward model incorporates Poisson sampling noise and super-sample covariance using log-normal variables, extending the approach of \citet{Payerne2024unbinnedSSC}, as well as lensing mass scatter, selection effects through purity and selection biases, and an alternative lensing mass statistic — given by the product of count and mean lensing mass — to regularise the neural density estimator training. \capish performs posterior inference using neural posterior estimation within the \texttt{sbi} package \citep{Lin2023sbi}.
+Rather than relying on explicit likelihood modeling, \capish learns posterior distributions directly from forward-modeled cluster observables — specifically cluster number counts and mean weak-lensing masses in richness–redshift bins — naturally capturing nonGaussian features of the data that analytic likelihood approaches cannot.
+The forward model incorporates Poisson sampling noise and super-sample covariance using log-normal variables, extending the approach of \citet{Payerne2024unbinnedSSC}, as well as lensing mass scatter, selection effects through purity and selection biases, and an alternative lensing mass statistic — given by the product of count and mean lensing mass — to regularize the neural density estimator training. \capish performs posterior inference using neural posterior estimation within the \texttt{sbi} package \citep{tejerocantero2020sbi}.